 - ensures students’ access to a population that offers significant opportunity for ministry, on-going support and consultation for the student(s), opportunities for interdisciplinary and professional interchange, and an environment that encourages human growth and dignity.

-- is signed by the administrative representative from each organization and the ACPE Supervisor(s).
+- is signed by the administrative representative from each organization and the ACPE Certified Educator(s).

-- specifies that programming for CPE units must be based in the Accredited Member center or satellite program.
+- specifies that programming for CPE units must be based on the Accredited Member center or satellite program.

 - demonstrates that the accredited center is in good standing.